jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     fc00:0:1111:e009::          uDT6              'default'                         bgp-65000           InUse  Y
     ```
 ## Install Jalapeno SR-Processors
-The SR-Processors are a pair of proof-of-concept data processors that mine Jalapeno's graphDB and create a pair of new data collections.
-The *`sr-node processor`* loops through various link-state data collections and gathers relevant SR/SRv6 data for each node in the network.
-The *`sr-topology`* processor generates a graph of the entire network topology (internal and external links, nodes, peers, prefixes, etc.) and populates relevant SR/SRv6 data within the graph collection.
+The SR-Processors are a set of proof-of-concept data processors that augment Jalapeno's graphDB modeling of the network.
+  - The *`sr-node processor`* loops through various link-state data collections and gathers relevant SR/SRv6 data for each node in the network and populates the data in a new *`sr_node`* data collection.
+  - The *`sr-topology`* processor generates a graph of the entire network topology (internal and external links, nodes, peers, prefixes, etc.) and populates relevant SR/SRv6 data within the *`sr_topology`* graph collection.

-The *`srv6-localsids`* processor harvests SRv6 SID data from a kafka streaming telemetry topic.
+  - The *`srv6-localsids`* processor harvests SRv6 SID data from a Kafka streaming telemetry topic.
 This data is not available via BMP and is needed to construct full End.DT SIDs in lab 7.
 Example:

 ```

 SID                         Behavior          Context                    Owner
 ----------------------  --------------  -----------------------------  ------------
 fc00:0:1111::           uN (PSP/USD)    'default':4369                 sidmgr     <-------- Collected via BMP
-fc00:0:1111:e000::      uA (PSP/USD)    [Gi0/0/0/1, Link-Local]:0:P    isis-100   <----|
+fc00:0:1111:e000::      uA (PSP/USD)    [Gi0/0/0/1, Link-Local]:0:P    isis-100    <---|
-fc00:0:1111:e001::      uA (PSP/USD)    [Gi0/0/0/1, Link-Local]:0      isis-100        |  These are not available via BMP
+fc00:0:1111:e001::      uA (PSP/USD)    [Gi0/0/0/1, Link-Local]:0      isis-100    <---|  These are not available via BMP
-fc00:0:1111:e002::      uA (PSP/USD)    [Gi0/0/0/2, Link-Local]:0:P    isis-100        |  We collect and process
+fc00:0:1111:e002::      uA (PSP/USD)    [Gi0/0/0/2, Link-Local]:0:P    isis-100    <---|  We collect and process
-fc00:0:1111:e003::      uA (PSP/USD)    [Gi0/0/0/2, Link-Local]:0      isis-100        |  these SIDs via streaming
+fc00:0:1111:e003::      uA (PSP/USD)    [Gi0/0/0/2, Link-Local]:0      isis-100    <---|  these SIDs via streaming
-fc00:0:1111:e004::      uDT4            'carrots'                      bgp-65000       |  telemetry and the
+fc00:0:1111:e004::      uDT4            'carrots'                      bgp-65000   <---|  telemetry and the
-fc00:0:1111:e005::      uDT6            'carrots'                      bgp-65000  <----|  "srv6-localsids" processor
+fc00:0:1111:e005::      uDT6            'carrots'                      bgp-65000   <---|  "srv6-localsids" processor

 ```